Through The Fibro Fog

 • Macadamia nuts - raw macadamia nuts, rather than roasted, taste better for breakfast.

-• Chia seeds - a very healthy little seed packed with nutrients, they help thicken the porridge.
+• Chia seeds - these help thicken the porridge.
 The Terrasoul organic chia seeds are good.

-• Blackberries and blueberries - both give this porridge a beautiful colour and are very healthy.
-You can use fresh or frozen.
+• Blackberries and blueberries - you can use fresh or frozen berries.
 I tend to use frozen during the winter as it is much more affordable.

 • Maple syrup - gives a lovely sweetness.